 Reporters have other options available to them to find the right help for children and young people.
 The other decisions that a Reporter may make in relation to a referred child or young person include asking the local authority to provide voluntary advice, guidance and assistance to the child or young person, to take no action because there is insufficient evidence, or to take no formal action because other intervention is more appropriate (e.g. family support or diversion).
+If the Reporter considers that the referral does not justify any action (compulsory, voluntary or informal) by virtue of its age, triviality or irrelevance then they can make a "no indication of a need for compulsory measures" decision.

-Table 3.2 Number of children and young people with reporter decisions in 2017/18, by decision
+Table 3.2 Number of children and young people with reporter decisions in 2018/19\, by decision

-Reporter decision Non-offence Offence Total Arrange a Children's Hearing (on new grounds) 3,476 199 3,600 No indication of a need for compulsory measures 3,172 1,050 4,077 No Hearing - refer to local authority 3,385 745 3,921 No Hearing - measures already in place 1,793 1,330 2,567 No Hearing - insufficient evidence to proceed 920 225 1,133 No Hearing - family have taken action 456 95 537 No Hearing - diversion to other measures 3 37 38 Total 11,521 3,030 13,389
+Reporter decision Non-offence Offence Total Arrange a Children's Hearing (on new grounds) 3,473 168 3,587 No indication of a need for compulsory measures 3,322 971 4,154 No Hearing - refer to local authority 3,060 707 3,606 No Hearing - measures already in place 1,466 1,213 2,268 No Hearing - insufficient evidence to proceed 864 229 1,086 No Hearing - family have taken action 472 82 551 No Hearing - diversion to other measures 10 37 45 Total 11,046 2,829 12,921

-^{} Data in this table relates to cases decided in 2017/18 as opposed to referrals received in 2017/18.
+\ Data in this table relates to cases decided in 2018/19 as opposed to referrals received in 2018/19.

-In 2017/18, 26.9% of children and young people (3,600) with cases decided had a Reporter decision to arrange a Children's Hearing on at least one referral.
-For 30.5% of children and young people (4,077), Reporters decided that there was no indication of a need for compulsory measures on at least one of their referrals.
+In 2018/19, 27.8% of children and young people (3,587) with cases decided had a Reporter decision to arrange a Children's Hearing on at least one referral.
+For 32.1% of children and young people (4,154), Reporters decided that there was no indication of a need for compulsory measures on at least one of their referrals.

-Please note that in previous years, the non-offence offence split has been calculated using the referral category (offence or non-offence).
+Please note that prior to 2017/18, the non-offence offence split was calculated using the referral category (offence or non-offence).
 Further analysis has shown that it is more accurate to use the ground of referral, especially for decisions on offence grounds.

 In many cases, for children and young people who are referred for offending where the Reporter decides compulsory intervention is necessary, the Reporter adds an additional non-offence ground and it is this which is taken to the Children's Hearing.
-In 2017/18, this changes the number of children and young people with an arrange Children's Hearing decision on offence grounds from 240 to 199.
+In 2018/19, this changes the number of children and young people with an arrange Children's Hearing decision on offence grounds from 212 to 168.

-^{} The totals do not equal the sums as children and young people can be referred more than once in the year and may have multiple Reporter decisions.
+\\ The totals do not equal the sums as children and young people can be referred more than once in the year and may have multiple Reporter decisions.
 The totals count each child or young person once.